 The International Call Center is operational Monday through Friday, from 6:00 a.m. to 11:00 p.m.
 EST, telephone:267-941-1000 (not toll-free), fax: 267-941-1055.The information provided below, including the lists of local attorneys and tax specialists are provided solely as an informational resource.

 The U.S. Embassy assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons, firms, or facilities.
 Inclusion on this list is in no way an endorsement by the Department of State.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information in the list on professional credentials, areas of expertise and language ability are provided directly by the attorneys or by the doctors’ offices.
-You may receive additional information about the individuals by contacting the local bar association (or its equivalent) or local licensing authorities.
+You may receive additional information about the individuals by contacting the local bar association or local licensing authorities.
+The Jamaica General Council will provide an up to date record of current certified attorneys in Jamaica.

 Filing U.S. Taxes